hendkai/butterfish-ollama/README.md

 ## What is this thing?

-Butterfish is for people who work from the command line, it adds AI prompting to your shell (bash, zsh) with OpenAI.
+Butterfish is for people who work from the command line, it adds AI prompting to your shell (bash, zsh) with Ollama.
 Think Github Copilot for shell.

 Here's how it works: use your shell as normal, start a command with a capital letter to prompt the AI.
 The AI sees the shell history, so you can ask contextual questions like "Why did that command fail?".